freshtaste/CausalModel/README.md

 # CausalModel

 *CausalModel* implements numerous casual inference methods widely used in statistics and economics.
-It also includes an interference based method by Qu et al. (2021): [Efficient Treatment Effect Estimation in Observational Studies under Heterogeneous Partial Interference](https://arxiv.org/pdf/2107.12420.pdf)
+It also includes an implementation of AIPW treatment effect estimators under heterogeneous partial interference, based on the paper by Qu et al. (2021): [Efficient Treatment Effect Estimation in Observational Studies under Heterogeneous Partial Interference](https://arxiv.org/pdf/2107.12420.pdf) We plan to release this component as a standalone package soon.

 The repository gets updated from time to time.
 The current version includes: